 Crowdfunding – Depending on your business model and strategy, you may consider crowdfunding.
 This new model enables a number of individuals to make small contributions toward funding your project via a web platform.
 The business offers a product or service to each individual in return.
 If this option sounds attractive be prepared to invest your time in developing and marketing your project, as it will be essential to attract as many individuals as possible.

 Alternative Lending – The fastest growing option for small business owners to access capital is alternative non-bank lending.
-Driven by simplicity, convenience and speed, alternative lenders, like BitX Funding, offers loan decisions within hours and delivers funding in just days.
-Approvals are based on unique data points and an evaluation of cash flow, but the cost of capital is higher than that of a traditional bank loan.
-Transparent terms, fixed automatic repayments and convenience make for a better customer experience.
+Driven by simplicity, convenience and speed, alternative lenders, like BitX Funding, offer loan decisions within hours and delivers funding in just days.
+Approvals are based on unique data points and evaluation of cash flow, but the cost of capital is higher than that of a traditional bank loan.
+Transparent terms, fixed automatic repayments, and convenience make for better customer experience.

-If you’re tired of getting turned down at the bank or want to avoid the headache all together, take a look at one of the options discussed above.
+If you’re tired of getting turned down at the bank or want to avoid the headache altogether, take a look at one of the options discussed above.